JuanMartinFajardo/Encryption_system/README.md

 ## Files in this Repository

 * `encriptadorV4.py`: The Python script to encrypt a message.
-It contains the `posicionador` logic and the optional "noise" security layer.
+It contains the position encoder logic and the optional "noise" security layer.
 * `WatDcrypt.py`: The Python script to decrypt the `msn` (ciphertext) back into the original message.
 * `KeyCreator`: The Python script to create key.
 * `main.py`:  The Python script to run.